-Regarding the Black Forest (including the adjoining Swabian Alb area), six males are known to have immigrated from the Swiss side of the Jura population since 2013 (unpublished data, Forest Research Institute Baden-Wuerttemberg; Mitarbeitende der Stiftung KORA, 2017; Drouet-Hoguet et al., 2021) as well as two males from the Northeastern Alps (Herdtfelder, Schraml, & Suchant, 2021).
-Simulated lynx movements towards the Black Forest seem therefore largely under-estimated in our model, probably because we only accounted for individuals who successfully established.
-Dispersal of individuals from the Jura or the Alps towards the Black Forest area may have been simulated but if individuals did not establish successfully, they were not recorded.
-Moreover, male establishment is driven by female presence in our model, and because the Black Forest population did not have any female, new males arriving could not establish and were doomed to die while searching for females.
+Regarding the Black Forest (including the adjoint Swabian Alb area), six males are known to have immigrated from the Swiss side of the Jura population since 2013 (unpublished data, Forest Research Institute Baden-Wuerttemberg; Stiftung KORA, 2017; Drouet-Hoguet et al., 2021), as well as two males from the Northeastern Alps (Herdtfelder, Schraml, & Suchant, 2021).
+Simulated lynx movements towards the Black Forest seem therefore coherent with field data.
+After 25 years of simulation, it is the Vosges-Palatinian population which seemed the most connected to the Black Forest.
+This is concurrent with the growth of the Vosges-Palatinian population, which could act as source population only after several years, as it started only with few individuals.
+It lasted several years until the first lynx immigrated to the Black Forest from the other populations in our simulation compared to the others.
+This is due to male establishment which is driven by female presence in our model, and because the Black Forest population did not have any female at first, new males arriving could not establish and were doomed to die while searching for females.
 A more realistic rule for male establishment would be to let them search for females but still allow them to settle after a defined period of time, even without females.
 It happens quite regularly that males show territorial behavior even without females (M. Herdtfelder, pers.
 Comm.).

-The increasing Vosges-Palatinian population
+The increasing Vosges-Palatinian and Black Forest populations